Use our LinkedIn Login to download this post to PDF or save it to MyLibrary!

 Other types include rankings– as in sales success rankings.

-Other types also includes free text answers, from simple word associations to complex sentences, paragraphs and whole books.
+Other types also include free text answers, from simple word associations to complex sentences, paragraphs and whole books.

 Or the data could be still images, audio streams or video streams.